Yuelioi/docs.yuelili.com/src/content/docs/en/ai-scripting/jsobjref/LabColor.md

+---
+title: LabColor
+---
 # LabColor

 `labColor`

 #### Description

-A color specification in the CIE Lab color space, used where a [Color](./Color.md) object is required.
+A color specification in the CIE Lab color space, used where a [Color](.././Color) object is required.

 ---